M. Provisions, Contingent Liabilities & Contingent Assets

 (i) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.

-(j) The Company has not been declared as a wilful defaulter by any bank or financial institution or government or any government authority.
+(j) The Company has not been declared as a wilful defaulter by any bank or financial institution or government or any other lender.

 (k) The company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017.